Lyaaaaaaaaaaaaaaa/Project_Kanban/README.md

 - [x] Create your kanban in one click.
 - [x] Create your columns.
 - [x] Create your cards.
-- [ ] Drag and drop your cards from one column to another. *Not connected with the interface*
+- [x] Drag and drop your cards from one column to another.
 - [x] Auto save on your computer.
 - [x] No account.
 - [x] self-sufficient (It only needs GTK, no internet or other softwares needed).